 After the race, we all went inside the stadium to claim our medals and baggage which were nicely arranged per wave.
 After the race, my friends and I treated ourselves with sumptuous sashimi and cold beer in Shinsaibashi.

 Too bad, I had to fly back to Manila the following night after the race due to work.
 Good thing, a quick dip in a bathtub full of cold water followed by a nice hot shower helped me to recover easily.
 I even sprayed almost my entire body of a can of Air Salonpas before sleeping.
-Good thing recovery was quick enough despite the thigh cramps and slight fever symptoms.
+Good thing recovery was quick enough despite the cramps on my thighs and slight fever symptoms.

 I wish I had stayed a few more days in the Kansai Region to explore more places and do more shopping.
 Otherwise, finishing the Osaka Marathon has been one of the finest races I have ever joined.